Tony Godden

-Anthony Leonard Godden (born 2 August 1955) is an English former footballer who played as a goalkeeper in the Football League for West Bromwich Albion, Luton Town, Walsall, Chelsea, Birmingham City, Bury and Peterborough United.
+Anthony Leonard Godden (2 August 1955 – 30 March 2026) was an English professional footballer who played as a goalkeeper in the Football League for West Bromwich Albion, Luton Town, Walsall, Chelsea, Birmingham City, Bury and Peterborough United.

 Career

-Godden was born in Gillingham, Kent, and began his career with Kent non-league club Ashford Town (Kent).
+Godden was born in Gillingham, Kent, and began his career with Kent non-league club Ashford Town.
 He then joined West Bromwich Albion in 1977.
-He made 267 league appearances for the Midlands club, in addition to brief loan spells with Luton Town in 1982-83 and Walsall in 1983-84.
-He joined Chelsea after his time at West Brom.
-During his time at Chelsea he is most remembered for saving two penalties in a 1–0 win against Manchester United at Old Trafford in September 1986.
-Both penalties were awarded within minutes of each other but Godden saved both; the first from Jesper Olsen and the second from Gordon Strachan.
+He made 267 league appearances (329 in all competitions) for the Midlands club, in addition to brief loan spells with Luton Town in 1982–83 and Walsall in 1983–84.
+As of 2026, Godden still held the West Bromwich record for 228 consecutive appearances.
+He joined Chelsea after his time at West Bromwich.
+From his time at Chelsea, he was most remembered for saving two penalties in a 1–0 win against Manchester United at Old Trafford in September 1986.
+Both penalties were awarded within minutes of each other, but Godden managed to save both; the first from Jesper Olsen and the second from Gordon Strachan.

 He dropped down a division to sign for Birmingham City for £35,000 in July 1987, and subsequently had spells with Bury (on loan) and Peterborough United, before dropping into non-league football.
-He became goalkeeping coach for Rushden & Diamonds in 2006, and also had brief spells as their caretaker manager following the departures of Paul Hart and later Graham Westley.
-In February 2009 he joined Brighton & Hove Albion following the exit of goalkeeping coach Paul Crichton to Norwich City.
+He became a goalkeeping coach for Rushden & Diamonds in 2006, and also had brief spells as their caretaker manager, following the departures of Paul Hart and later Graham Westley.
+In February 2009, he joined Brighton & Hove Albion, following the exit of goalkeeping coach Paul Crichton to Norwich City.

+Death

+Godden died on 30 March 2026, aged 70.